zhaosiheng1998/frame-translation-tool/README.md

 ## 🔍 How It Works

-1. **Frame Loading**: The system loads the Commerce_buy frame definition from a JSON file.
+1. **Frame Loading**: The system loads all available frame definitions from the `frames/` directory.
-2. **User Input**: The user selects source and target languages and enters text to translate.
+2. **User Input**: The user selects a frame, source and target languages, and enters text to translate.
-3. **Frame Analysis**: The system analyzes the source text to identify frame elements.
+3. **Frame Analysis**: The system analyzes the source text to identify frame elements based on the selected frame.
 4. **Translation**: The system translates the text while preserving the identified frame elements.
-5. **Result Display**: The translation and frame analysis are displayed to the user.
+5. **Result Display**: The translation and frame analysis are displayed to the user in a clean, readable format.

 ## 🛠️ Customization